What is Paper Profile?

 Paper Profile openly declares figures of the most relevant environmental parameters related to pulp, paper and paperboard making, while specific parameter figures of an Eco-label are usually not publicly available.
 Eco-labels indicate that the product in question fulfils a certain criteria, set and/or verified by an independent third party.
 Paper Profile enables the user to do their own judgements, based on their priorities.
 Like Paper Profile, Eco-labels are voluntary.

 How does the Paper Profile differ from an Environmental Statement, e.g. such as EMAS statement/EMAS report?

-The environmental information in Paper Profile is intended to meet the needs of the professional paper buyer that wants to know more about the environmental performance of a specific product.
+The environmental information in Paper Profile is intended to meet the needs of the professional pulp, paper and paperboard buyer that wants to know more about the environmental performance of a specific product.
 It is a transparent and unified way of presenting product-related information.
 Environmental Statements like the EMAS report present the local environmental conditions at a mill site and explain how the mill continuously improves its environmental performance.
-Paper Profile’s product specific figures include both paper and pulp production, even if the pulp is produced on another site than the paper.
+Paper Profile’s product specific figures include pulp, paper and paperboard production, even if the pulp is produced on another site than the paper/paperboard.

 Is there a link between Paper Profile and environmental management systems like EMAS or ISO 14001?

 Not automatically.
 Environmental Management Systems (EMS) like EMAS and ISO 14001 are mill-site related systems ensuring continuous improvement of the environmental performance within a systematic framework of environmental policies and programmes.
 EMAS differs slightly from ISO 14001 by requiring public available environmental statements.
 Besides monitoring environmental performance and legal compliance, the mill’s data collection system can be used to provide figures also for the Paper Profile.
 These figures can be verified as part of the EMS audit.
 The EMS status of the mill is indicated on the Paper Profile form.